sixkey/py-scripts/viminidb/README.md

 ### Scripts

-Scripts are stored as mndb files and contain only plain text.
+Scripts are stored as mndb files and contain only plain text representing the query (new lines are connected using (>>)).

 ## Domains